Noahnc/grafana-coffee-counter/README.md

 ### Hardware & Schema

 The design of the custom PCB can be found in the folder `./easy_eda`.
 The design was created with [EasyEDA](https://easyeda.com/).
+In addition to the custom PCB, there are STL files for a 3D-printed case in the folder `./3d_print`.

 ## CP2102N: USB to UART